Pyramid Running Sessions

 - 1 mile, 2 miles, 3 miles, 4 miles

 As you can see there’s a huge variety of ways in which these sessions can be put together and thus how they can target athletes across all events.

 Our coaches will select pyramid sessions because of their speed and recovery variables – these when manipulated allow the session to overload the athlete in different ways on different runs.
 For example, rather like a 1500m runner might need in a race, where one pace is used for the first lap/laps, another in the middle, and yet another at the end.

 Physiologically the levels of lactate in the athlete’s body that accumulate during pyramid sessions can be experimented with in order to find the specific strengths and weaknesses of the athlete.
 One may, for example, cope well with long slower repetitions, but struggle with the short fasters ones.

 There are two major psychological benefits of running a variety of distances in one session:

-- Firstly; if an athlete feels they have got into a rut with say, 400m reps, then they may get their confidence back by achieving at another distance.
+- If an athlete feels they have got into a rut with say, 400m reps, then they may get their confidence back by achieving at another distance.
 This would particularly be the case where a distance is set which hasn’t been run for a while and the athlete can see an improvement in their times in short period.

-- Secondly; if the pyramid session ends on a fairly short run, then even if the athlete is very tired, the feeling of having already got the worst out of the way can often help them finish the session strongly.
+- If the pyramid session ends on a fairly short run, then even if the athlete is very tired, the feeling of having already got the worst out of the way can often help them finish the session strongly.
 Also, even if the first runs are very hard, if the subsequent runs get shorter then it’s often possible to maintain the same pace.
 On the other hand, but in a similar confidence-boosting vein, if the runs get longer as the session goes on, this can be useful for instilling toughness and the feeling that racing will be “easier” if difficult training sessions are handled well.

 Experience has shown that it can be useful to combine pyramid sessions with a split interval session, e.g.